iss000/OricExos/software/oricutron-oricexos/ReadMe.txt

-  sl <file>             - Load user symbols sx <file>             - Export user symbols sz                    - Zap user symbols wm <addr> <len> <file>- Write mem to disk
+  sl <file>             - Load user symbols sx <file>             - Export user symbols sz                    - Zap user symbols

 Breakpoints
 ===========

-There are two types of breakpoints.
+There are two types of breakpoint.
 "Normal" breakpoints trigger when the CPU is about to execute an instruction at the breakpoint address.
 "Memory" breakpoints trigger when the breakpoint address is accessed or modified.